-The Meeting will be a completely virtual meeting of stockholders conducted exclusively by a live audio webcast due to the ongoing public health impact of the COVID-19 pandemic.
-This decision was made in light of the protocols that federal, state, and local governments have imposed or may impose and taking into account the health and safety of our stockholders.
-In addition, a completely virtual meeting provides expanded access, improved communication and cost savings for stockholders and the Company.
-We believe that hosting a virtual meeting will enable more stockholders to attend and participate in the Meeting as stockholders can participate from any location around the world with Internet access.
+The Meeting will be a completely virtual meeting of stockholders conducted exclusively by a live audio webcast.
+We believe that hosting a virtual meeting will provide a consistent experience to all stockholders regardless of location and enable more stockholders to attend and participate in the Meeting as stockholders can participate from any location around the world with Internet access.
+We will continue to assess the best approach to conduct meetings of stockholders going forward.